 Lump charcoal imparts a distinct, clean, and robust smokey flavor profile that is sure to elevate the taste of just about any type of food you can put on the smoker or grill.

 Lump charcoal is made by taking hardwood logs and pieces and burning them in an oxygen free environment.
 The wood is burnt until all impurities are gone and the wood is depleted of any sap, oils, moisture, or other chemicals that might have been inside.
 All of these substances and impurities are essentially vaporized out of the wood during this burning process.

 This process is labor intensive and not the most efficient – which is part of the reason why lump charcoal typically runs more expensive compared to other types of fuel.
-It takes quite a bit of time in order to get a solid yield of large, usable pieces.
+It takes quite a bit of time to get a solid yield of large, usable pieces.

 For reference, only about 15-20% of the hardwood by weight that begins the process makes it out to be lump charcoal that would end up in a bag you’d buy.
 It more or less takes 125 pounds of hardwood to fill a 20 pound bag of lumpwood.